QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 }
 ```

->New!
-Entity Recognition skill initial types were "Person", "Location" and "Oragnization".
+>**UPDATE** Entity Recognition skill initial types were "Person", "Location" and "Oragnization".
 Types "Quantity", "Datetime", "URL" and "Email" were added on November 28th, 2018.
 This means that Entity Recognition Skill can be used 7 times in the same skillset. **But you can't use the same type twice in the same skillset**.

+1. Towards the bottom of the body content, replace the cognitive services key with your service key from your setup lab

 1. Click **Send**.
 The web test tool should return a status code of **201 Created** confirming success.